Today we are excited to share a uniquely light and flavorful recipe with you for Pink Champagne Cake.

 Why Pink Champagne Cake?
 A Quick History!

-Southern bakers have been flavoring their cakes with sweet beverages for decades (cocoa cola cake, 7 up cake, etc.)...but Pink Champagne cake takes that practice to a whole new level of delicious sophistication.
+Southern bakers have been flavoring their cakes with sweet beverages for decades (Lemonade Cake, 7 up cake, etc.) but Pink Champagne cake takes that practice to a whole new level of delicious sophistication.

 It is believed that Pink Champagne Cake first originated on the west coast in the '50s and '60s, and was a hugely popular choice for bridal showers, weddings, and bachelorette parties.